 Previously: The Stanley Hotel.

 Sometimes I think that maybe the reason I’m so interested in weird stuff is because I grew up in a place with a boatload of history.
 I was born and raised in Concord, MA, a town known as much for its connection to the Revolutionary War as for its rich literary tradition — and on top of that, my mother is a historian.
 As a result, I spent a great deal of my childhood hanging around the Old Manse, the Orchard House, Sleepy Hollow Cemetery, the Old North Bridge, Walden Pond, and all the rest.
-When you grow up with all that history surrounding you, you can’t help but get drawn in by it — and although I haven’t called Concord my home for more than ten years, it’s still huge part of who I am.
+When you grow up with all that history surrounding you, you can’t help but get drawn in by it — and although I haven’t called Concord my home for many years, it’s still huge part of who I am.
 My one regret?
 Never having spent a night in room 24 at the Colonial Inn.

 I’d been hearing the story for as long as I could remember: Once upon a time, a newlywed couple checked into the inn for what was supposed to be a romantic honeymoon in a picturesque town.
 They headed up to room 24… only to come back down looking just a little bit pale the next morning.
 Several weeks after the couple left, the inn’s manager received a letter from the couple informing him that although the property was very beautiful, their room had been visited by an uninvited guest in the middle of the night.
 The guest, of course, lacked feet, instead preferring to float.